Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: First-principles calculations

 Up to now, edge magnetism of H-ZISN has been considered on the basis of HSE06 calculations.
-The origin of the FM ground state can be understood in terms of the Stoner model \cite{marcus1988stoner}, which predicts spin polarization as a result of electron-electron interactions.
-The corresponding criterion reads $g(\varepsilon_F)I>1$, where $g(\varepsilon_F)$ is DOS at the Fermi energy, and $I$ is the Stoner parameter quantifying the Coulomb repulsion.
-As one can see from Fig.~\ref{fig:label3}, this condition is apparently fulfilled because of a large DOS in the vicinity of the Fermi energy.
 Although there is an indication of the ferromagnetism (or, strictly speaking, superparamagnetism taking into account 1D character of the system under consideration) in H-ZISNs, the magnetic ground state cannot be conclusively determined within DFT due to symmetry constrains imposed by periodic boundary conditions.
 More reliable description of magnetic properties can be approached using the Heisenberg picture, which assumes localization of magnetic moments.
 In order to use this approach, we first construct a TB model which describes the HSE06 electronic structure.
-We then map the TB Hamiltonian onto the Heisenberg model to determine the exchange interactions \cite{rudenko2013exchange}.
+We then map the TB Hamiltonian onto the Heisenberg model to determine exchange interactions \cite{rudenko2013exchange}.
 After that, we discuss magnetic properties of H-ZISNs in more details, including their temperature stability.